jitpack/jitpack.io/PRIVATE.md

 A JitPack Subscription is tied to a specific GitHub/Bitbucket account which can be either a user or an organization.
 All repositories under that account can be built with JitPack and used by members of the organization.

+Note that your GitHub organization may need to approve JitPack in order to access private repositories ([Documentation](https://help.github.com/articles/connecting-with-third-party-applications/#third-party-applications-and-organizations)).

 ## Set up

 To start using private repositories you will first need to grant JitPack access.
 Open [https://jitpack.io/private](https://jitpack.io/private#auth) and follow the steps: